ek-popkova/store-management-backend/README.md

-# :shopping_bags: Store Management Web Application Backend
+# :department_store: Store Management Web Application Backend

 This README file provides an overview of the backend part of a web application designed for store management.
 It allows access to lists of stores, products, their quantities, store locations, as well as employee details, job roles, and authentication and authorization functionalities.